-Our Tallaght campus is situated on the southwest side of the city and has over 5,000 students.
+The campus at Tallaght is situated on the southwest side of the city and has over 5,000 students.
 The campus is located on an 18-hectare site between Old Blessington Road, Belgard Road and Greenhills Road in Tallaght Dublin 24.

 The campus is fully equipped with lecture theatres comprising of the latest audio-visual equipment and learning aids, science, electronic and computer labs, state-of-the-art culinary kitchens, restaurant, library, canteen, coffee shop, Students' Union, automated banking facilities and a soccer pitch.
 The campus also offers free parking for cars and bikes.